Marclie/SuaveStateScanner/README.md

 w.r.t their properties.
 This can help identify the symmetry of electronic states without explicitly running a symmetry calculation.

-This is a general mathematical tool to enforce continuity of any set of states along a set of points with quantities that need the states to be continuous along their points.
-This will only work well for data that is inherently continuous with closely spaced points.
+This is a general mathematical tool to enforce the continuity of any states along a set of points with quantities that need the conditions to be continuous along their points.
+This will only work well for inherently continuous data with closely spaced points.

 Usage
 -----

-To use this tool, simply run:
+To use this tool, run:

     python suave_state_scanner.py <infile> <outfile> <numStates> [<configFile>]

 This will output the new energy ordering from \<infile\> to \<outfile\>, with the reaction coordinate as the first row.
-During the reordering procedure, the files "tempInput.csv" and "tempOutput.csv" are generated. "tempOutput.csv" stores the output at any given iteration for the states, which is used to track the progress of the reordering. "tempInput.csv" stores all the state information for each point in a file that can be used to restart this script.
+The files "tempInput.csv" and "tempOutput.csv" are generated during the reordering procedure.
+The "tempInput.csv" file stores all the state information for each point in a file that the user can use to restart this script.
+The "tempOutput.csv" file stores the output at any given iteration for the states, which is used to track the progress of the reordering.

 Arguments
 ---------